microsoft/AI-Pex-for-SDC/Week2/Readme.md

 # Overall Process of an Envisioning Workshop
 The envisioning workshop consists of two parts: **Business Envisioning** and **Capability Envisioning**.

-In the Business Envisioning workshop, Microsoft and you, the ISV partner, get together to brainstorm, evaluate, and prioritize use cases to identify initiatives for immediate collaboration.
+In the Business Envisioning workshop, Microsoft and you, the SDC partner, get together to brainstorm, evaluate, and prioritize use cases to identify initiatives for immediate collaboration.

 The Capability Envisioning workshop follows, allowing you to understand what tools are available and choose the best approach for selecting your use case.